yaghomattos/YaghoMattos/README.md

 ### Welcome !! :metal:

-I'm a graduate in Exact Sciences and undergraduate in Computer Science at Federal University of Juiz de Fora.
+I'm a graduated in Exact Sciences and graduated in Computer Science at Federal University of Juiz de Fora.
 Looking for opportunities of collaboration and job, for professional and personal growth.